shimaore/huge-play/middleware/client/ingress/post.coffee.md

       [extension,domain] = @session.endpoint_name.split '@'

       target  = @session.endpoint.via
+      target ?= @session.number.endpoint_via # legacy
       target ?= domain
       target ?= @cfg.ingress_target

 Note how the destination URI (which will be mapped to the RURI and the To going to OpenSIPS) uses the original called number.
-This way, when OpenSIPS does the translation to an endpoint, the RURI will be the one the endpoint used to REGISTER, while the To will remain the original called number.
+This way, when OpenSIPS does the translation to an endpoint (using the `X-En` header), the RURI will be the one the endpoint used to REGISTER, while the To will remain the original called number.

       to_uri = "sip:#{@destination}@#{target}"